 The PSHE curriculum is planned to ensure that it is progressive across the school, with themes that are revisited to build, strengthen and deepen children’s knowledge, skills and attributes.

-As with all of our curriculum, we personalise the PSHE curriculum according to children’s needs whilst following the guidance from the PSHE Association.
+As with all of our curriculum, we have developed a school scheme of work using resources from professional bodies, these includes the PSHE Association, Think U Know, NSPCC and others.
 The curriculum aims to develop skills and attributes such as resilience, self-esteem, risk-management, teamworking and critical thinking in the context of learning grouped into three core themes: health and wellbeing, relationships and living in the wider world (including economic wellbeing and aspects of careers education).

 Mental health is a focus within our curriculum and is thoughtfully and carefully planned for both within our scheme of work and throughout school life, including daily acts of worship.
 We define mental health as ‘The emotional and spiritual resilience which allows us to enjoy life and survive pain, disappointment and sadness.
 It is a positive sense of wellbeing and an underlying belief in our own, and others, dignity and worth.’
 (Mental health promotion: a quality framework, Health Education Authority 1997)